Environmental Science and Policy Minor

 Opportunities for students in the program include internships, off-campus courses, directed and independent studies, conferences, and summer research.
 Off-campus courses, in particular, offer unique and valuable opportunities for students interested in environmental issues, and include studies in the Bahamas, Costa Rica, Hawaii, and Madagascar.

 In addition to the curriculum, our location on the western edge of the Catskill Mountains near the headwaters of the Susquehanna River is favorable for field-based study of many ecosystems.
 Students in the program benefit from the Robert R. Smith Environmental Field Station on Hartwick's Pine Lake Environmental Campus, which has access to over 2,000 acres of mixed deciduous forests, lakes, swamps, and streams and is only eight miles from the main campus.
-Students interested in the minor should consult with Brian Hagenbuch, Coordinator of the ES&P program and Director of the Pine Lake Institute for Environmental and Sustainability Studies.
+Students interested in the minor should consult with one of the Co-Coordinators of the ES&P program.

 Phone: 607-431- 4754

 Amy Forster Rothbart, Ph.D.